-A traditional Polish Christmas pie made from sauerkraut and mushrooms, the kulebiak pie is a staple at every Polish Christmas dinner table.
+A traditional Polish Christmas pie made from sauerkraut and mushrooms, the kulebiak pie is served at many Polish Christmas dinner tables.
 The yeast-based bread roll stuffed with mushrooms and sauerkraut is perfect for a meal or a snack with beetroot soup.

 What Is Kulebiak?

 Made with a traditional recipe, kulebiak is a delicious eaten in Poland during Christmas and Easter and is made of sauerkraut and mushrooms which are traditional advent and lenten food items.
 That’s why it’s also called kulebiak z kapusta i grzybami.